Champagne-Ardenne Cottages and Gites

 With 61% of the land used to produce food, it’s no surprise that the region boasts fewer towns than many other parts of France.
 The towns there are, however, are certainly worth a visit: Châlons-en-Champagne with its UNESCO listed Notre-Dame-en-Vaux church will keep you occupied for ages, while the Ardenne department’s capital, Charleville-Mézières offers an eye-popping marionette festival every two years.
 Chaumont and Épernay are both pleasant towns, and Reims with its UNESCO-listed Roman Catholic cathedral is a must-see.
 Outside the major towns, you’ll find many small villages scattered across the green hillsides of this region.

-Our Top Picks in Champagne-Ardenne
+Attractions in Champagne-Ardenne

 We want you to enjoy the best that Champagne-Ardennes has to offer and so here's a selection of our favourite things to see and do;